-Per app VPN configuration (iOS device policy)
+Per app VPN configuration (iOS user policy)

 The Per app VPN configuration lets you configure VPN settings for individual apps.